 Tip 5 – Insulate walls and attics

 Added insulation to your attic and walls is something that can yield results when it’s hot or cold.
 In fact, many South Texas homeowners might see even more benefit in the summer, but the winter is a good time to get this done.
 That insulation will help keep your home warmer in winter and cooler in the summer by preventing air from your home from escaping by adding a barrier from the cold (or hot) outside temperatures.
-This reduces the amount of electricity customers must use for heating and cooling.
+This reduces the number of electricity customers must use for heating and cooling.
 And did you know that installing additional attic insulation could qualify you for a GreenLiving rebate from BPUB?

 Preparing your home for the different seasons can always be a fun family project over the weekend.
 Enjoy and stay safe!